Tehran Von Ghasri: Career

 Tehran has hosted his own radio and television shows on Rangarang and Tapesh satellite television, which are US-based Persian language television channels.
 Tehran rose to popularity in the Iranian diaspora after appearing in the premiere episode of Parazit on VOA and has contributed to Persian trends and style.

-Tehran has branched out and crossed over into the American and international markets.
-After being a guest, Tehran became a main host and daily contributor on Take Part Live, the daily social commentary and political talk show on Pivot.
-This led to a role on the Fox nationally televised panel show "So Me".
+In 2012, Tehran branched out, crossing over into the American and international markets with a radio program on Litt Live formerly Dash Radio.
+Tehran's debut on television was originally as a guest host, then becoming a main host and daily contributor on Take Part Live, the premier daily social commentary and political talk show on Pivot.
+This led to a role on the Fox nationally televised panel talk show "So Me".

 Tehran has been in several TV and film projects including Dane Cook's American Typecast, the Sean Stone directed Fury of the Fist and the Golden Fleece, and featured in Maz Jobrani's project Jimmy Vestvood.
 Tehran has also been a main host on the national Fox "So-Me" panel show, daily host on Pivot's flagship show Take Part Live, The Young Turks, Indisputable with Dr. Rashad Richey, and regular on Fox Soul.
 Tehran has also hosted a variety of 'aftershows' including Fox's Empire, DC's Young Justice, Marvel's Agent's of S.H.I.E.L.D. and others.
 From 2015 - 2020, Tehran was a panelist on several episodes of AfterBuzz TV aftershow podcast for the American television series Agents of S.H.I.E.L.D. as well a variety of comic book related shows.
 Tehran hosted San Diego 2018 and Los Angeles Comic Con 2021.

-Participating in Just For Laughs and Netflix is a Joke, Tehran performs stand-up comedy in venues all over the world, and is a Los Angeles Laugh Factory favorite.
-Tehran created and hosts Comedy Bazaar, a Middle East and North African (MENA) themed comedy show, as well as the inclusive Tehran Thursday which he headlines weekly at Laugh Factory in Los Angeles.
+Participating in Just For Laughs, Edinburgh Festival Fringe, and Netflix Is a Joke Festival, Tehran is a Los Angeles Laugh Factory regular and performs stand-up comedy in venues all over the world.
+Tehran created and hosts Comedy Bazaar, a Middle East and North African (MENA) themed weekly comedy show, as well as the inclusive Tehran Thursday which he headlines weekly at Laugh Factory in Los Angeles.